Coding4ufn/doc/articles/api/plugins.md

 Plugins
 =======

-Plugins are just useful code snippets for adding features in a modular way.
+Plugins are useful code snippets for adding features in a modular way.

 Middlewares